github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 ## Inputs, tags, and outputs

 The `experimental` object has global siblings for `tags`, `roles`, `runner`, `github`, `lambda`, `orchestration_provider`, `ssm`, `observability`, and `compute_provider`, in addition to its runner-config map at `multi_runner_config`.
 Root `experimental.lambda` contains only provider-neutral shared Lambda substrate: the artifact bucket, runtime, architecture, principals, networking, role, and tag values.
-These settings configure v2 runner configs and shared consumers beyond webhook orchestration, including the runner-binary syncer, termination watcher, AMI housekeeper, and per-runner-config SSM housekeepers. `lambda.principals` configures v2 runner-config, runner-binary-syncer, termination-watcher, and AMI-housekeeper roles, but not the shared webhook role.
-Global webhook-specific defaults are grouped under `experimental.orchestration_provider.webhook`: runner lifecycle, boot time, and maximum count; repository filtering; shared routing and matcher storage; queue defaults and encryption; the runner-control artifact shared by scale, pool, and job-retry; and the ingress webhook, scale, and pool Lambda component settings.
-The global orchestration block is a defaults namespace, while each runner config's separate `orchestration_provider` wrapper is the exact-one provider selector.
+Global webhook-specific defaults are grouped under `experimental.orchestration_provider.webhook`: runner lifecycle, boot time, and maximum count; repository filtering; shared routing and matcher storage; queue defaults and encryption; the runner-control artifact shared by scale, pool, and job retry; and the ingress webhook, scale, and pool Lambda component settings.
+Global scale-set topology is grouped under `experimental.orchestration_provider.scale_set`: grouping, container runtime, config store, ECS, network, logging, and tags.
+These global orchestration blocks configure shared components but do not select a provider; each runner config's separate wrapper is the exact-one selector.
 The termination watcher, AMI housekeeper, and runner-binary syncer retain their nested component owners under `compute_provider.aws.ec2`.
 The active flat-only settings are `prefix`, `aws_partition`, and `aws_region`; legacy `iam_overrides` remains in the schema without an active consumer.

 Each v2 runner config groups common provider-neutral settings by owner under `runner`, `lambda`, `ssm`, and `observability`; backend settings live under `compute_provider.<namespace>.<provider>`.
-Demand-control settings live under a separate `orchestration_provider` wrapper.
-Its sole supported block today is `orchestration_provider.webhook`, containing provider-owned runner lifecycle, boot-time, and capacity settings, `github.organization_runners`, `matcherConfig`, `queue`, `lambda.scale.up`, `lambda.scale.down`, `lambda.pool`, and `job_retry`.
-A nullable per-runner-config field inherits its corresponding experimental global when omitted or null, except that an external runner role suppresses inherited IAM management inputs.
-Precedence within a runner config is therefore a non-null runner-config override followed by the global nested value, including that field's nested schema default.
-Per-runner-config precedence does not replace singleton-owned global settings: the shared GitHub App Parameter Store module, webhook implementation and routing, runner-binary syncer settings, termination watcher, and AMI housekeeper use translated globals.
-The shared webhook nevertheless aggregates each webhook runner config's matcher, build queue, and compute-provider route.
-A runner config's resolved binary-syncer enablement and OS/architecture determine whether its pair participates in the shared syncer set; all syncer and distribution-bucket settings remain global.
+Demand-control settings live under an exact-one `orchestration_provider` wrapper. `webhook` contains provider-owned lifecycle, capacity, matcher, queue, scale, pool, and retry settings. `scale_set` contains the GitHub config URL and installation-ID SSM reference, existing scale-set name and ID, capacity range, boot timeout, and optional session/work-folder settings.
+The fixed scale-set runner lifecycle is ephemeral with JIT enabled.
+Per-runner webhook precedence remains runner-config override followed by global nested value.
+Scale-set identity and capacity do not inherit global values; the global scale-set block owns only the shared controller topology.
+The shared webhook aggregates only webhook matchers, build queues, and compute routes.
+Multi-runner aggregates only scale-set entries and their exact-keyed compute capability contracts into the single scale-set provider call.

 Global `experimental.orchestration_provider.webhook.queue` owns v2 build-queue defaults. `delay_webhook_event` defaults to `30`, `job_queue_retention_in_seconds` to `86400`, `visibility_timeout_seconds` to `180`, and `tags` to `{}`. `redrive_build_queue.enabled` defaults to `false`, while `redrive_build_queue.maxReceiveCount` defaults to null.
 A null per-runner-config redrive wrapper or leaf inherits its corresponding global value, and an enabled result requires a resolved `maxReceiveCount` greater than zero.
 Fields under `experimental.multi_runner_config[].orchestration_provider.webhook.queue` override those global defaults, and runner-config queue tags merge over global queue tags.
 Build-queue visibility is independent from Lambda config: `experimental.multi_runner_config[].orchestration_provider.webhook.lambda.scale.up.timeout` controls the function only, while `experimental.multi_runner_config[].orchestration_provider.webhook.queue.visibility_timeout_seconds` controls SQS and must be at least six times the resolved scale-up timeout.

 Queue encryption is global-only.
 Omitting the entire `experimental.orchestration_provider.webhook.queue.encryption` block defaults `sqs_managed_sse_enabled` to `true` and the KMS fields to null, matching flat `queue_encryption`.
 If callers supply an explicit block, all three leaf keys are required: use explicit nulls for inactive fields, with a non-null SQS-managed switch for the non-KMS mode or a non-null `kms_master_key_id` for KMS mode.
 It configures the multi-runner build queues and their dead-letter queues, not the webhook provider's separate job-retry queue.
 Runner configs cannot override encryption.
 The queue CMK and `experimental.ssm.kms_key_id` are independent and are forwarded separately to `orchestration-providers/webhook`: scale-up receives queue-key `kms:Decrypt`, job-retry receives queue-key `kms:Decrypt` and `kms:GenerateDataKey`, and both retain separate Parameter Store decrypt statements.
 The existing shared `modules/webhook` contract remains unchanged and still requires caller-supplied key access when it publishes to customer-managed encrypted queues.
 Build queues and dead-letter queues continue to reuse the existing singleton `DenyInsecureTransport` queue policy; this refactor does not change its wildcard `Resource`.
 The v1 translation retains the flat contract: per-runner-config delay, retention, redrive, and tags keep their stable sources, build-queue visibility comes from `runners_scale_up_lambda_timeout`, and encryption comes from `queue_encryption`.

-Global `experimental.github` owns the GitHub App credentials persisted or selected by shared SSM and used by v2 runner configs: `app` is required and `additional_apps` defaults to `[]`. `experimental.orchestration_provider.webhook.github.repository_white_list` defaults to `[]` and filters the shared webhook when populated. `experimental.github.enterprise_server.url` defaults to `null` and configures both runner-config GitHub clients and the shared termination watcher. `experimental.github.enterprise_server.ssl_verify` defaults to `true`, and `experimental.github.user_agent` defaults to `github-aws-runners`; both remain runner-config client settings.
-Neither field is a root `experimental` sibling.
-Per-runner-config `orchestration_provider.webhook.github.organization_runners` is the separate registration-scope setting; runner configs do not override credentials, repository filtering, the enterprise endpoint, or the User-Agent.
+Global `experimental.github` owns the GitHub App credentials persisted or selected by shared SSM and used by v2 runner configs: `app` is required and `additional_apps` defaults to `[]`.
+Scale-set orchestration uses the primary App ID and private key from `app`; it does not select an entry from `additional_apps`. `experimental.orchestration_provider.webhook.github.repository_white_list` defaults to `[]` and filters the shared webhook when populated. `experimental.github.enterprise_server.url` defaults to `null`, `experimental.github.enterprise_server.ssl_verify` defaults to `true`, and `experimental.github.user_agent` defaults to `github-aws-runners`.
+The scale-set service scopes disabled TLS verification to each reconciler and places the configured user agent in the required structured protocol header's `system` field.
+Per-runner webhook `github.organization_runners` remains the registration-scope setting.
+Each scale-set runner config instead owns an HTTPS `github.config_url` and an existing `github.installation_id_ssm` reference because the primary App can use different installations for different organizations or repositories.
+Scale-set manifests contain only Parameter Store names, never credential values.
+The shared App ID and private key use global `ssm.kms_key_id`; an external installation-ID parameter declares its own optional `kms_key_arn`.

-Shared SSM creates or selects Parameter Store credentials from the authoritative `experimental.github` object, and the webhook and every v2 runner config consume the resulting references.
+Shared SSM creates or selects Parameter Store credentials from the authoritative `experimental.github` object.
+Webhook runner configs consume the resulting references, and the aggregated scale-set provider forwards the primary App references to its selected reconcilers.
 Flat `github_app` and `additional_github_apps` seed only the stable-mode translation and impose no equality requirement in v2.
 The webhook does not make GitHub API requests.

 Global `experimental.orchestration_provider.webhook` configures the shared webhook's queue-selection strategy, EventBridge implementation and accepted events, and matcher-configuration Parameter Store tier in addition to its queue and Lambda component defaults. `orchestration_provider.webhook.eventbridge.enable` and the matcher tier must be known during planning because they select module or parameter-chunk shape. `first` deterministically chooses the first equally matched queue by priority, `random` spreads jobs among equals, and `all` sends a job to every match at the cost of multiple runner launches and registrations.